Personal Power is a month-long transformation program by Tony Robbins.

 Tony Robbins says that failure is impossible.

-The only way you can possible fail is to tell yourself you failed.
+The only way you can possibly fail is to tell yourself you failed.

 Tony Robbins advises to write down what must happen for you feel like a failure and what must happen for you to feel like a success.
 And then change that.